sunilabrahamindia/sunilabraham/publications/hits-and-misses-with-the-draft-encryption-policy.md

 ---
 layout: default
-title: "Hits And Misses With The Draft Encryption Policy"
+title: "Hits and Misses with the Draft Encryption Policy"
 description: "An article by Sunil Abraham in The Wire analysing India's draft encryption policy, its technical flaws, and the tension between surveillance objectives and information security principles."
 categories: [Media articles, Publications]
 date: 2015-09-26